 If you're poor on floor space but rich with vertical space, a pulley system may be the best choice for you.
 Directly attached to the ceiling or the wall high up, these allow you to store your bike above your head.
 Reminiscent of dockyard workers and sailors, you attach your bike to the harness or hook and hoist your bike up towards the ceiling.

-These usually come with a secondary attachment to ensure your bike doesn’t then dangle about with any breeze or slight touch.
+These usually come with a secondary attachment to ensure your bike doesn't then swing with any breeze or slight touch.
 This keeps your floor free without the danger of a free moving bike hanging above your head.

 Bike Storage Sheds